bauer-alex/APCtools/README.md

 Please open a [GitHub
 issue](https://github.com/bauer-alex/APCtools/issues) if you encounter a bug or have suggestions for additional functionalities of the package.
-Alternatively, feel free to contact us directly via email (see author list above).
+Alternatively, feel free to contact us directly via email.

 ## References